Frisbee Golf Starter Sets

 2. Discraft Disc Golf Beginner Pack

 The second set in our top five is the Discraft starter set.
 Discraft is the second largest disc golf manufacturer in the world.
 Discraft dominates the Ultimate Frisbee scene and the selection of discs in this set are pretty good.
 A big plus for the Discraft beginner set is that it includes the Buzzz which has been the #1 midrange in frisbee golf for nearly a decade.
-This midrange disc is one that professionals regularly use and will continue to be useful to you as your disc golf skills advance.
+This midrange disc is one that professionals regularly use and will continue to be useful to you as your Best Disc Golf Discs skills advance.
 The Buzzz has an overstable (hard fade) flight for new players, an excellent compliment to the Stratus which is ideal for beginners.
 The biggest difference between this set and the Infinite set is that the Infinite set has better quality plastic for the driver.
 Depending on the classification, the Stratus is actually more of a midrange than it is actually a driver which limits the distance potential the disc included in this starter set can get.

 3. Yikun Disc Golf Set

 The reason I place the Yikun Disc Golf set in the above others in the top five is because the Yikun Gou is by far the best beginner driver on the market.
 This disc is super “understable” and most true beginners will get more distance out of the Gou than any other disc.
 Once you find that you’re turning the Gou over, that it’s drifting off to the right too much (on a backhand throw for right handed players), then it’s time to upgrade your set and purchase some additional discs designed for intermediate players.
 As a set designed for the true beginner, you can’t beat the Yikun set.
 The reason that this set does not rank #1 is because the plastic quality of discs in the Yikun set are not as high as those in the Infinite Discs pack.